Rheumatoid Arthritis Ayurvedic Treatment in Kerala

 Systemic Detox

-Virechana removes blood intoxication, while Basti regulates the nervous system—a cornerstone of Ayurvedic arthritis treatment.
+Virechana removes blood intoxication, while Basti regulates the nervous system – a cornerstone of Panchakarma treatment for arthritis in Kerala.

 3